Sigmanor/Aion-Game-Launcher/README.md

 ﻿Aion-Game-Launcher
 ==================

-Alternative launcher for the game on US servers Aion.
+Alternative launcher for the Aion game on US servers.